luciavelasco/word-shower/README.md

 Just type the letter and, if you have a wildcard, it will add it to your word.
 Just delete your wildcard letter (highlighted) to get it back if you change your mind.

+Add a wildcard every 60 seconds, too (maybe reset the 60 seconds when you submit a word?).

 ### Speed changing

 Add a way for the user to set how fast the letters fall (perhaps also how many letters?).